My research focus is on how interactions using technology can influence both the interactions and those interacting.

 - ways to better present dense information in a terms of service document

-- lofi hip hop beats streaming stations, making tweaks to encourage people towards healthy behaviors, and the parasocial relationship that people develop towards the animation
+- lo-fi hip hop beats streaming stations, making tweaks to encourage people towards healthy behaviors, and the parasocial relationships that people develop online

 - creating a simulated social media in order to experimentally test hypotheses drawn from the primary line of research.